People sometimes ask me what I do for a living, and I tell them I work as a support worker. The thing is, it’s not what I do – it’s what I am.

 It’s been a long journey through various jobs to get to a profession I enjoy being part of.
 But now I’m here, I’m loving every minute of it.

 I spent the last thirteen years in various cleaning management positions.
 In one of those managerial roles, I was able to employ six people with learning disabilities.
 The change I saw in them was lovely to see.
 They gained confidence, self-esteem, and independence.
 I never forgot that and hoped I would be in a position to do it again.

 Last year, my Dad passed away.
 Before he died, I saw the fantastic care staff attending to him.
 I helped where I could and at the time, I thought: “Yeah, I could do something like that”.

 So when Dad died, I decided that life was too short to do things you didn’t enjoy any more.
 I applied to work as a support worker.

 I was offered a position and started part-time.
 It took me about two weeks to come to the decision this is what I definitely wanted to do, so I became full time.

 There is a lot of training involved to enable us to do our jobs safely, but the support we get from Dimensions is amazing.

-The role of a support worker is a varied one and no two days are the same.
-An important part of my job is supporting people with personal care – but that’s a small part of the job.
+Life as a support worker is a varied one, and no two days are the same.
+A crucial part of my job is supporting people with personal care, but that’s a small part of the job.

 It’s a joy to be in a job where you help people achieve all the things that others take for granted.
 It’s incredibly rewarding.